For the first time, I got an opportunity to visit a Dargah and all credits go to my new friend Allah Rakha who calls himself the King of Baghdad.

 I met him by chance while distributing footwear as an act of random kindness.
 He was passing by near the station with a mega-turban on his head.
 This immediately caught my attention and started following him.

 He said that when you run, or drive a vehicle, your angle of vision is only around 40- degrees but when you walk, your angle of vision is almost 180-degrees.
-This gives you more insight about the world around you.
+This gives you more insight into the world around you.

-Totally astonishing, isn’t it?
+Astonishing, isn’t it?

 The person at the gate of the holy place stopped me because I was wearing shorts.
-But, Allah Rakha, like the real savior, gave me his shawl to wear around and then we gave our honor to Pedru Shah and I silently watched all the people who were just staring at me.
+But, Allah Rakha, like the real savior, gave me his shawl to wear around, and then we gave our honor to Pedru Shah and I silently watched all the people who were just staring at me.

 My train was about to leave and suddenly I remembered that I never asked him about his homeland.

-Baba, where is Baghdad?
+Baba, where’s Baghdad?